-• National drug law offences
+National drug law offences

-Information regarding Ireland's drug law offences comes from reports provided by the Courts Service, the Irish Prison Service (IPS) annual reports and data from An Garda Síochána (AGS) via the Central Statistics Office (CSO).
-Data provided by Courts Service and the IPS refer to the total number of drug offences and are not differentiated by drug type.
-However, AGS does differentiate by drug type, and its data indicate that the total number of drug offences detected increased by 7% between 2015 and 2016.
-A further examination by type of drug offence indicates that, for supply offences, importation of drugs, and cultivation or manufacture of drugs, the number of incidents increased between 2015 and 2016 to 40% and 10%, respectively.
-For possession offences, between 2015 and 2016 there was an increase in possession of drugs for sale or supply (9%) and possession of drugs for personal use (5%).
-Of drug offences that were detected by AGS, court proceedings are only available up to 2014.
-This is due to the length of time it takes to carry out an investigation to completion.
-These figures indicate that overall court proceedings increased by 6% between 2013 and 2014.
-An examination of drug supply offences by category demonstrates that the number of convictions implemented for importation of drugs was higher than the number of convictions implemented for cultivation or manufacture of drugs.
-For possession offences, convictions decreased between 2013 and 2014.
-However, this decrease was only evident in possession of drugs for personal use.
-In contrast, possession of drugs for sale or supply increased by 2%.
+Information regarding Ireland's drug law offences comes from the Courts Service, the Irish Prison Service (IPS), and AGS data via the Central Statistics Office (CSO).
+Data provided by the Courts Service and the IPS refer to the total number of drug offences and are not differentiated by drug type.
+However, AGS data, which does differentiate by drug type, indicates that the total number of drug offences detected increased by 5% between 2016 and 2017.
+By type of drug offence for the supply offences, importation of drugs and cultivation or manufacture of drugs, the number of incidents decreased between 2016 and 2017 by 25% and 6%, respectively.
+For possession offences, between 2016 and 2017 there were increases in possession of drugs for sale or supply (7.5%) and possession of drugs for personal use (7%).

-• Key drug supply-reduction activities
+Key drug supply-reduction activities